-EverFi training is provided to every student, faculty, and staff member.
+Initial and ongoing training is provided to every student, faculty, and staff member.
 If an individual does not complete the training, they will receive bi-weekly reminders until they complete the training.
-Along with the EverFi training, there are additional ongoing trainings provided to all students, faculty, and staff to encourage and create a safer campus environment.
+Records of training are produced to maintain compliance with ODHE standards and to encourage and create a safer campus environment.